MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 |GET| http://localhost:7071/api/resource-groups |List all resource groups in subscription.|
 |GET| http://localhost:7071/api/resources | List all resources in a subscription or resource group.|

-While these endpoints are public in this article series, you _should_ secure your API endpoints with authentication and authorization before deploying to your live environment.
+While these endpoints are public, you _should_ secure your API endpoints with authentication and authorization before deploying to your live environment.

 This app is limited to a subscription because that is what the DefaultAzureCredential specifies.